 It’s no fun being bored.
 But sometimes that’s when we have our best ideas.
-It looks like some people were bored at their job, so they stuck sticky notes onto the windows to make giant pictures.
+Back when these people were still going into their office, they stuck sticky notes onto the windows to make giant pictures.
 They show characters from the Super Mario video game!
 It took some math to make these pictures.
 The artists had to figure out how many rows of sticky notes could fit from top to bottom, to make sure a character that tall could also fit across.
 Then they had to check how many sticky notes they might need for each color.
 This is where math and art come together — and when they do, people don’t stay bored for long.

 Wee ones: How many different colors can you count in Luigi (the guy on the left in the top picture)?

 Little kids: If Mario uses 3 colors and Luigi uses 4 different colors, how many colors do the 2 brothers use all together?
 Bonus: What if 2 of Mario’s colors are the same as 2 of Luigi’s?
 Now how many colors do the 2 brothers use all together?

 Big kids: If you have 25 pink sticky notes and 9 yellow stickies, can you make a 32-sticky-note picture?
 Bonus: How would you guess quickly how many sticky notes Mario (or Luigi) uses, without counting 1 by 1?
 See if you get close!